Warren & Migliaccio, L.L.P.

 If you’ve been through family law proceedings before or have had your ear to the ground on such matters, you’ll know that Texas courts take these schedules seriously.

-A typical standard possession order stipulates specific times and dates each parent has physical responsibility for their kiddos.
+A typical standard possession order stipulates specific dates and times when each parent has physical responsibility for their kiddos.

 Time with parents spo non-custodial parent custodial parent.